freedomofpress/securedrop-workstation-docs/docs/journalist/submissions.rst

 1. Click "Print" button and wait for ``sd-devices`` VM to start.
 2. You will prompted to attach your printer.
-3. A typical Print Document dialog will appear, from which you can configure different print options before printing the document.
+3. A Print Document dialog will appear, from which you can configure different print options before printing the document.

 Exporting to an Export USB
 --------------------------